peterrz/odin-wi5/README.md

 floodlight configuration file
 `~/odin-master/src/main/resources/floodlightdefault.properties`

-* `net.floodlightcontroller.odin.master.OdinMaster.poolFile`

-This is an example of the content of `poolfile`:
+This is an example of the content of `floodlightdefault.properties`:

 ```
 floodlight.modules = net.floodlightcontroller.storage.memory.MemoryStorageSource,\